Robins feed their babies

 Nestling Versus Fledgling: Identifying the Stage

-A nestling is a bird that belongs in the nest.
-It will have sparse down or bare skin, its eyes may be closed, and it cannot stand or hop.
-If a nestling is found on the ground, it has fallen out prematurely.
+A nestling is a younger bird that belongs in a nest.
+They will have little soft fur, eyes that may be closed, and they cannot stand or hop.
+If a nestling is found on the ground, they have fallen out too early.

 Get our free Hummingbird Attraction Guide!
 Plus, we'll send you our best tips for attracting more birds to your yard.